2021 Abu Dhabi Grand Prix

-The 2021 Abu Dhabi Grand Prix (officially known as the Formula 1 Etihad Airways Abu Dhabi Grand Prix 2021) was a Formula One motor race held on 12 December 2021 at the Yas Marina Circuit in Abu Dhabi, United Arab Emirates.
-Contested over a distance of 58 laps, the race was the twenty-second and final round of the 2021 Formula One World Championship.
-The race decided both the Drivers' and Constructors' championships; Max Verstappen and Lewis Hamilton both had 369.5 points coming into the race.
+The 2021 Abu Dhabi Grand Prix was a Formula One motor race held on 12 December 2021 at the Yas Marina Circuit in Abu Dhabi, United Arab Emirates and the 13th edition of the Abu Dhabi Grand Prix.
+Contested over 58 laps, it was the twenty-second and final round of the 2021 Formula One World Championship.
+The race decided both the Drivers' and Constructors' championships; Max Verstappen of the Red Bull Racing team and Lewis Hamilton of the Mercedes-AMG Petronas team both entered the race on 369.5 points, with Verstappen clinching his maiden Drivers' title while Mercedes-AMG Petronas won a record-breaking eighth consecutive Constructors' championship.

-Hamilton led most of the race and appeared on course to win the title.
-Verstappen overtook Hamilton on the final lap after a disputed safety car restart in the last moments of the race.
-The dispute stemmed from race director Michael Masi's decision to allow only a partial number of lapped cars to un-lap themselves before the restart, a move that was seen as inconsistent with usual race procedures and sparked debate over whether it was done to influence the outcome of the championship.
+Hamilton had led most of the race and appeared on course to win his eighth title.
+Verstappen overtook Hamilton on the final lap after a controversial safety car restart in the last moments of the race.
+The ensuing dispute stemmed from race director Michael Masi's handling of the safety car, which was seen by some as inconsistent with usual race procedures and sparked a wide debate on whether it was influenced by the closeness of the championship battle and the spectacle, as well as the human element of the decisions.
+Mercedes immediately protested the race result, which the stewards heard and dismissed.
+Mercedes had the option to appeal the outcome to the FIA International Court of Appeal, but did not do so.

-The FIA conducted an inquiry into the race, confirming Verstappen as the winner and validating the championship results.
-The report concluded that race director Michael Masi acted in good faith with differing interpretations of the rules contributing to confusion, particularly regarding the safety car unlapping procedure.
-The inquiry also led to Masi's removal as race director and prompted recommendations to clarify safety car regulations and limit team-radio communications with race control.
-Controversy stemming from Masi's actions significantly contributed to the direction of reforms aimed at restructuring and modernising race operations by Mohammed Ben Sulayem during his tenure as FIA President.